jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/pelvis-and-lower-extremities.md

 Yahagi, Y., Iriuchishima, T., Horaguchi, T., Suruga, M., Tokuhashi, Y. and Aizawa, S. (2018), “The importance of Blumensaat’s line morphology for accurate femoral ACL footprint evaluation using the quadrant method”, Knee Surgery, Sports Traumatology, Arthroscopy, Vol. 26 No. 2, pp. 455–461. doi: 10.1007/s00167-017-4501-2.

 LaPrade, R.F., Ly, T.V., Wentorf, F.A. and Engebretsen, L. (2003), “The posterolateral attachments of the knee: a qualitative and quantitative morphologic analysis of the fibular collateral ligament, popliteus tendon, popliteofibular ligament, and lateral gastrocnemius tendon”, The American journal of sports medicine, Vol. 31 No. 6, pp. 854–860. doi: 10.1177/03635465030310062101.

+Kamath, G.V., Redfern, J.C. and Burks, R.T.
+(2010), “Femoral radiographic landmarks for lateral collateral ligament reconstruction and repair: a new method of reference”, The American journal of sports medicine, Vol. 38 No. 3, pp. 570–574. doi: 10.1177/0363546509350066.

+Stäubli, H.U. and Rauschning, W. (1994), “Tibial attachment area of the anterior cruciate ligament in the extended knee position.
+Anatomy and cryosections in vitro complemented by magnetic resonance arthrography in vivo”, Knee surgery, sports traumatology, arthroscopy official journal of the ESSKA, Vol. 2 No. 3, pp. 138–146. doi: 10.1007/bf01467915.

+Frank, R.M., Seroyer, S.T., Lewis, P.B., Bach, B.R. and Verma, N.N.
+(2010), “MRI analysis of tibial position of the anterior cruciate ligament”, Knee surgery, sports traumatology, arthroscopy official journal of the ESSKA, Vol. 18 No. 11, pp. 1607–1611. doi: 10.1007/s00167-010-1192-3.

+Prince, M.R., Blackman, A.J., King, A.H., Stuart, M.J. and Levy, B.A.
+(2015), “Open Anatomic Reconstruction of the Medial Collateral Ligament and Posteromedial Corner”, Arthroscopy Techniques, Vol. 4 No. 6, e885-e890. doi: 10.1016/j.eats.2015.08.013.